-REVIEW THE TROOPS - examine the forces under your command.
+REVIEW THE TROOPS - examine the forces under your command

 SCOUTING REPORT - get an estimate of the enemy strength.
 As in all military operations, there is a substantial chance of error in the reports.
-Light cavalry units are specially trained as scouts and so their presence will generate more accurate reports than those of other units.
+Light cavalry units are specially trained as scouts and so their reports will be more accurate than those of other units.

-QUICK COMBAT - computer resolves the battle and reports the results to you.
+QUICK COMBAT - computer resolves the battle and reports the results to you

-FIGHTING BATTLES
+FIGHTING BATTLE